Christmas Tree Pass is an enjoyable drive through the desert of NV

 Christmas Tree Pass is a mountain pass at an elevation of 1.210m (3,969ft) above the sea level, located in Clark County, in the U.S. state of Nevada.
 High clearance vehicle is helpful in spots.

-How long is the road to Christmas Tree Pass in Nevada?
+How long is Christmas Tree Pass in Nevada?

 Located on the southern part of Nevada, near the Arizona and California borders, the road to the summit is totally unpaved.
 It’s, appropriately enough, called Christmas Tree Pass Road (NPS Road 20).
 The pass is 26.23km (16.3 miles) long running from outside the town of Laughlin off of NV Highway 163 to the tiny town of Searchlight, on US Highway 93.
 The pass is named for a tree on the trail that is decorated with Christmas ornaments.

 Is the road to Christmas Tree Pass in Nevada challenging?

-Set high in the Newberry Mountains, the gravel road is pretty easy, and generally in good condition.
+Set high in the Newberry Mountains, the gravel road through juniper trees is pretty easy, and generally in good condition.
 But a few spots are steep and rough, particularly right below the pass on the eastern side.
 Although some careful and slow driving will allow a passenger car to traverse the occasional deep ruts and holes that form here - a high clearance vehicle can be quite helpful.
 Storms have a way of causing havoc.
 This is rattlesnake territory, so take caution.

 Is the road to Christmas Tree Pass in Nevada scenic?